Updated July 9, 2023

 Q: Should I see a doctor if I have an itchy face?

-A: If the itching persists, is accompanied by other severe symptoms, or if you are unsure of the cause, it is advisable to consult a dermatologist.
+A: If your itching is accompanied by a rash or if the condition persists, it's advisable to seek medical guidance.
 They can provide proper diagnosis and treatment.

 Q: Can certain skincare products cause an itchy face?